-Well deliverability is an important issue in the development of many gas condensate reservoirs.
-When the well bottom hole flowing pressure falls below the dew point, condensate liquid builds up around the well bore, causing a reduction in gas permeability and well productivity.
-The liquid saturation may reach values as high as 50 or 60 per cent, and the well deliverability may be reduced by up to an order of magnitude.
+Well deliverability is an important issue in the development of many gas-condensate reservoirs, especially where permeability is low.
+When the well bottomhole flowing pressure falls below the dewpoint, condensate liquid may build up around the wellbore, causing a reduction in gas permeability and well productivity.
+In extreme cases the liquid saturation may reach values as high as 50 or 60% and the well deliverability may be reduced by up to an order of magnitude.

-The loss in productivity due to this 'condensate banking' effect may be significant, even in very lean gas condensate reservoirs.
-For example, in the Arun reservoir, the productivity reduced by a factor of about two as the pressure fell below the dew point, even though the reservoir fluid was very lean with a maximum liquid drop out of only 1%.
+The loss in productivity due to this "condensate banking" effect may be significant, even in very lean gas-condensate reservoirs.
+For example, in the Arun reservoir,1 the productivity reduced by a factor of about 2 as the pressure fell below the dewpoint, even though the reservoir fluid was very lean with a maximum liquid drop out of only 1% away from the well.

-Most of the pressure drop from condensate blockage occurs within a few feet of the well bore, where flow rates are very high.
-There is a growing body of evidence from laboratory core flood experiments to suggest that gas condensate relative permeabilities increase at high flow rates, and that these changes can be correlated against the capillary number.
-The capillary number is a dimensionless number which measures the relative strength of viscous and capillary forces.
-The increase in mobility at high capillary number is sometimes termed 'velocity stripping'.
+Most of the pressure drop from condensate blockage occurs within a few feet of the wellbore, where velocities are very high.
+There is a growing body of evidence from laboratory coreflood experiments to suggest that gas-condensate relative permeabilities increase at high velocities, and that these changes can be correlated against the capillary number.^{2-8} The capillary number is a dimensionless number that measures the relative strength of viscous and capillary forces.

-There are several gas condensate fields where simulation with conventional relative permeability models has been found to underestimate well productivity.
-To obtain a good match between simulation results and well test data, it was necessary to increase the mobility in the near well region, either empirically or through a model of the velocity stripping effect.
-Velocity stripping can increase well productivity significantly, and in some cases may eliminate most of the effect of condensate blockage.
+There are several gas-condensate fields where simulation with conventional relative permeability models has been found to underestimate well productivity.^{1,9,10} To obtain a good match between simulation results and well-test data, it was necessary to increase the mobility in the near-well region, either empirically or through a model of the increase in relative permeability at high velocity.
+This effect can increase well productivity significantly, and in some cases may eliminate most of the effect of condensate blockage.